Biosafety Guidelines

 Interfering Factors

-• Poor biosafety skills, such as spill management, due to insufficient training
+• Poor biosafety skills, such as spill management, due to insufficient training.

-• The continuous presence of laboratory hazards and increased vulnerability due to poor execution of bio-risk assessment, reduction, and management activities
+• The continuous presence of laboratory hazards and increased vulnerability due to poor execution of bio-risk assessment, reduction, and management activities.

-• Use of substandard laboratory supplies
+• The use of substandard laboratory supplies.

-• Poor equipment maintenance
+• Poor equipment maintenance.

-• Poorly written guidelines, including the adoption of generic, nonspecific procedures
+• Poorly written guidelines, including the adoption of generic, nonspecific procedures.

-• Unclear roles and responsibilities for each staff involved
+• Unclear roles and responsibilities for each staff involved.

 Results, Reporting, and Critical Findings